Betting Payment Methods

 You want to deposit, bet and withdraw in AUD.
 This cannot be negotiated.
 The aforementioned payment providers enable you to enjoy the thrills of online sports betting in AUD.
 However, should you choose to join an International Online Bookmaker, you might have to look for options that support USD, EUR or GBP transactions.
 As far as you’re concerned, you will just be betting in a different currency.
 The payment provider or the bookmaker will automatically do the currency conversion.

-What is the BEST Betting Deposit Method for Aussie Punters?
+What is the Best Betting Deposit Option?

 The general answer is, “the one that fully meets your needs”.
 However, since you deserve a clear-cut answer, we’d recommend POLi and PayPal.
-Both enable you to deposit instantly, both come with low fees (only if you join Australian Online Bookmakers) and both come with industry leading security and privacy protection.
+Both enable you to deposit instantly, both come with low fees (only if you join Australian Online Bookmakers) and both come with industry-leading security and privacy protection.
 PayPal goes above and beyond, having the finest fraud prevention system in the industry.
-They're at the top of the best betting payment methods “financial food-chain”.
+They’re at the top of the best betting payment methods “financial food-chain”.

 As you will see, these two are not just the most popular, as a matter of fact, it’s rightfully so, meaning they have all the features needed to stay there.